eisgroup/ui-render/docs/overview.md

 Modules connect to each other through:

-1. Containers - Views composed from other modules (`src/containers`)
+1. [Containers](../repos/core/src/containers) - Views composed from other modules
-2. Pages - Routes composed of Container Views to create a complete UI screen (`src/pages`)
+2. [Pages] - Routes composed of Container Views to create a complete UI Page/Screen
-3. Root - top level file connecting all Pages together (`src/web/main.js`)
+3. Root - top level file connecting all Pages/Screens together (example: `repos/web/src/main.js`)
 4. Action orchestration (managed by redux-saga in `sagas.js` files).

 ## What is the difference between "modules" and "Containers"?